urql-graphql/urql/README.md

 - **[Advanced](https://formidable.com/open-source/urql/docs/advanced/)** — covers more uncommon use-cases and things you don't immediately need when getting started.
 - **[Graphcache](https://formidable.com/open-source/urql/docs/graphcache/)** — documents ["Normalized Caching" support](https://formidable.com/open-source/urql/docs/graphcache/normalized-caching/) which enables more complex apps and use-cases.
 - **[API](https://formidable.com/open-source/urql/docs/api/)** — the API documentation for each individual package.

+Furthermore, all APIs and packages are self-documented using TSDocs.
+If you’re using a language server for TypeScript, the documentation for each API should pop up in your editor when hovering `urql`’s code and APIs.

 _You can find the raw markdown files inside this repository's `docs` folder._